AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 is relevant.
 Let's consider an application with the following
 requirements:

-- The application receives chunks containing two floating-point coefficients.
-Also, these chunks are received out of order, so that the chunk itself includes an index indicating its position in an ordered array.
+- The application receives the transmission of chunks of information.

+  - Each chunk contains two floating-point coefficients.

+  - Also, these chunks are received out of order, so that the chunk itself includes an index indicating its position in an ordered array.

 - The application also receives a list of indices for the ordered array of chunks.
 This list --- a so-called *selector* --- is used to select